Paisseon/K1ModManager/README.md

-# WIP

-The app is fully completed, and I am now testing the build in-game.

-**Current Progress**: 4/5 Star Maps, currently on Korriban.

-**Playing as a**: Female light-side Scoundrel 1/Consular X. Bastila route ofc.
-Doing *every* sidequest.

-**Issues Encountered**
-- The UI labels are for desktop, e.g. Auto Run is called Mouse Look.
-No impact on mechanics.            | Culprit: K1CP?
-- The dead guy on Dantooine whose murder is being investigated shows dominance by T-posing.             | Culprit: K1CP
-- Some weapons, e.g. Sith Assassin Pistol, have black boxes for icons.
-No impact on in-game appearance. | Culprit: HD Blasters
-- Helena Shan does not have a unique appearance.                                                        | Culprit: Romancing of Bastila

-Further bulletins as events warrant.

 # KOTOR 1 Mod Manager

 Welcome to KOTOR 1 Mod Manager (K1MM for short), a tool designed to allow easy and simple installation of mods for the iOS version of KOTOR 1.
 Please be aware that K1MM currently only supports mods from [Snigaroo's mobile build](https://www.reddit.com/r/kotor/wiki/k1fullbuildmobile) and a few hand-selected mods with compatibility.
 Now with that out of the way, let's start with the setup necessary to get your mods installed.
 It's very easy-- just follow the steps under **Setup Instructions** and you'll be good to go.